categories

 Click Ok to save your changes.
 You will need to log off or reboot your machine for the changes to take effect.

 When using TeamViewer on Windows Server, make sure you enable Enhanced multi-user support.
-On versions TeamViewer 11 and later, it is by default enabled.
+In versions of TeamViewer 11 and later, it is enabled by default.
 Multi-user support assigns a TeamViewer ID for every user connecting to the server via RDP, which means concurrent user sessions are possible.
 Do not make sure of the QuickSupport module when using multi-user mode.
-QuickSupport cannot run as part of an installed service and it is geared towards customers that only require one time support or if they have no admin rights on their respective computers.
+QuickSupport cannot run as part of an installed service, and it is geared towards customers who only require one-time support or who have no admin rights on their respective computers.

 Return to Issues Chart.